Personal Professional Development (Public Health and Primary Care) / Course details

 Overview

-It is envisaged that this unit will be of most interest and relevance to students working in health care in low income countries.
+It is envisaged that this unit will be of most interest and relevance to students working in health and social care systems.
 It will be most applicable to clinicians, managers, and researchers.
-It is also relevant to any student interested in global health or planning to travel and or work in low or middle income countries.
+It is also relevant to any student interested in global health.
 No pre-existing knowledge is required.
-Clearly students only planning to work abroad will not have the same experiences to draw on, but this should not affect their ability to take and pass the unit.

 This is an interactive online course.
 Students are expected to engage in weekly discussion boards with their peers and tutors.